eric-cc-su/locker/README.md

 ##Compatibility

-Locker has been developed and tested on Windows 7 and OS X 10.10 (Yosemite) and is therefore should be compatible on Windows and OS X. Linux distros have not been tested therefore there may be some unwanted side effects with use on Linux.
+Locker has been developed and tested on Windows 7 and OS X 10.10 (Yosemite).
+Locker has **not** yet been tested on Linux distros and may or may not produce unwanted side effects.

 ##Running Locker